KieranMcCool/MusicalEffectModelling-L4Project/log.md

 	- Grouping as Filters, Distortion/Boost, and Time-Based
 	- Noise gate, TS808, Fuzz, Compressor, Reverb, Chorus, and Delay.
 	- 3 Presets for first 5, 6 for last two.

+## 08/02/18 - 8 Hours

+Found example of LSTM example on GitHub using LSTMCell layer instead of LSTMs
+    - Figured I'd try and get that working
+    - LSTMCell has no GPU acceleration
+    - Also not recommended for general use, as LSTM was designed to replace it.
+    - Still worth a try?
+* Looked in some more detail about Nebula: What it can/'t do.
+    - Version 2 uses Voltera kernels to capture non-linear behaviour with a memory like property
+    - Also captures non-linearity of distortions and amp sims nicely.
+    - Gets criticism for being difficult to use/unstable.
+    - CPU intensive, a lot of criticism for this
+    - Version 3 getting really good reviews, uses 'dynamic convolutions' however technique is corporate secret and can't find any information on how it works.
+* Impulse response monitoring
+    - Played with impulse monitoring VST in reaper-
+    - Can combine model output and vst output into separate channels of a stereo track and watch the impulse responses in different coloured lines.
+    - Looks pretty good for distortion.

+## 15/02/18 - 4 Hours

+* Had some bugs appear
+    - LibRosa started reporting that ffmpeg could not be found, turned out to be shoddy error catching on their part and that some input data was corrupted somehow...
+Regenerating the dataset fixed this (although it took me a while and a reinstallation of the virtual environment to figure this out...)
+    - Misplaced square bracket in a list comprehension broke the code for outputting wav file.
+* Finalised a few of my VST choices
+    - Voxengo Fuzz, Mercurial TS808, GarageBand amp sims.
+* Worked on WaveNet implementation.
+    - Complications with input/output vectors - uncertainty.